perry091061/Jet/README.md

 # Jet - In progress

 Jet is a simple game that allows the user to shoot down donuts on iOS and Mac.
+Donuts not yet introduced.

 ## Installation and Setup